elenatorro/e-journal/README.md

 Exercise...
 ```

+### Activity:

+**Note** Activity directories are **optional**.
+You can track quizzes, tests and other exercises in the EXERCISES.md file under the LESSON directory.
+The idea of Activities is to help you with tests and exams you can repeat several times, so you can save and track your errors and learn from them.

-3. In the RESULTS.md file, write down all the attempt results of the activity chronologically.
+1. In the RESULTS.md file [optional], write down all the attempt results of the activity chronologically.
 If the exercise consist in a test exam, try to add your answers and the correct / wrong answers too for every attempt.

 ```
-## Result
+# Result

-### DD/MM/YYYY
+## DD/MM/YYYY
 1. Question

 Answer